Sajib-Uajjal/Analysis_of_IPL_data/readme.md

 ## This repo contains some files 📂.In the Jupyter Notebook, I’m solving some familiar problems related to the IPL. 🏏

-### Here are some basic problems which is I solved.
+### Here are some basic problems which I solved.
 **Part One :**

-    1. How many matches were held in a specific city untill 2017?
+    1.How many matches were held in a specific city until 2017?

-    2. Top five cities where IPL matches were held most by 2017?
+    2.What are the top five cities where IPL matches were held the most by 2017?

 **Part two :**

-    0. Total matches about a specific team in IPL history.
+    0. What is the total number of matches played by a specific team in IPL history?

-    1. How many matches have been held between the two specific teams?
+    1.How many matches have been held between two specific teams?

-    2. And which team has won the most?
+    2.Which team has won the most matches between them?(Follow up question)